chrisjonesdesign85/fullstack-beyond/README.md

     - Every action you take comes from your subconscious and your belifes!
 If you think in your mind that you can't do something you NEVER will be able to.

   - How to think like a programmer
+  - Programming is about problem solving and using critical thinking skills.

 - ### 1 Basics

   - #### How to take Notes like a Sir